SUNFLOWER - Diffuse LED Illuminator for StereomicroscopesIllumination without compromises

 Examples of Use

-- Excellent for illumination of insects, semiconductor parts, jewelry, metals, rocks, plastics, glass, specimens in liquids in Petri dishes…
+- Excellent for illumination of insects, semiconductor parts, jewelry, gemstones, metals, rocks, plastics, glass, specimens in liquids in Petri dishes and highly reflective surfaces.

 - 12+1 independently controlled LED segments creating pseudo-spherical surface illuminate the specimen from almost all directions without producing shades.

-- Diffusers of LED segments minimize production of glares.
+- Diffusers of LED segments for glare reduction.

 - 6 tilting arms for convenient specimen handling and setting the angle of light incident on a specimen